 Place the roaster in the oven.

-Cook for 2 hours or until internal temperature reaches 120-125 degrees F, for medium-rare.
+Turn the oven to 325 and cook for 12 minutes per pound or until internal temperature reaches 120-125 degrees F, for medium-rare.

 Using a meat thermometer check for internal temperature registers 120-125 degrees in the very center.

 Remove roast from the oven and let rest for 20 minutes.